cloudsandboxes/Azure-labs/README.md

 # Start with our Azure hands-on excercises Library
 > This repo contains a library of hands-on Azure exercises.
 > Just start them in your own Azure environment, and try to solve them.
-> When you want to check your solution, we offer for a few exercise a free check.
-> For checking all exercises you need to order the offical playground [here](https://cloudsandboxes.nl/cart).
+> To get access to all exercises and solutions you need to order the offical playground [here](https://cloudsandboxes.nl/cart).
-> Besides access to all exercises and solutions, you could use our Azure dashboard.
+> Besides access to all exercises and solutions, we provide an Azure dashboard.
-> This dashboard provides an user-interface to navigate more easily through your Azure environment
-> And it keeps track of your score.
+> This dashboard provides an user-interface to navigate more easily through your Azure environment, And it keeps track of your score.
-> For company implementations the dashboard could also be integrated with your Teams environment.
 >
-> Lastly we also provide a feature called cleanup-functionality.
-This helps you to cleanup all Azure resources which are not in use anymore.
+> Lastly we have also included a cleanup-functionality.
+The learning environment will be cleaned up every night, so your could start fresh every morning.
 This saves you costs and keeps your environment neatly and clear.
 >
 # Start your own Azure environment
 > You need to have your own Azure tenant and Azure subscription ready.
 You can order one for free at the Microsoft [website](https://azure.microsoft.com/en-us/free/search/).
 This results in your own Azure environment, with a 200$ free use in Azure credits.
 On top of the free use of some of the popular Azure services and the more than 40 services that are always for free.